programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

 ```
 #identifies the source file to open, calls it f
 with open('ph-jupyter-notebook-example.csv') as f:
     #creates an output file (referred to as "out" in the notebook) for you to write to
     with open('ph-jupyter-notebook-example-dayofweek.csv', 'w') as out:
         #defines "csv_reader" as running the function csv.reader on the file
         csv_reader = csv.reader(f, delimiter=',')
         #defines "csv_writer" as running the functin csv.writer to "out" (the output file)
         csv_writer = csv.writer(out)
         #for each row that's being read by csv_reader...
         for row in csv_reader:
             #defines "csv_reader" as running the function csv.reader on the file
             csv_reader = csv.reader(f, delimiter=',')
             #for each row that's being read by csv_reader...
             for row in csv_reader:
             #creates a list called "values" with the contents of the row
               values = list(row)
               #defines "rating" as the first thing in the list
               #counting in Python starts with 0, not 1
               rating = values[0]
               #defines "parseddatepub" as the second thing (1, because we start with 0) in the list,
               #converted into a standard date format using dateutil.parser
               #and when those dates are parsed, the parser should know
               #that the first value in the sequence is the day
               parseddatepub = dateutil.parser.parse(values[1], dayfirst=True)
               #same as above for the updated date, the third thing (2) in the list
               parseddateupdate = dateutil.parser.parse(values[2], dayfirst=True)
               #defines "dayofweekpub" as parseddatepub (defined above), converted to the day of week
               #%A is what you use to change it to the day of the week
               #You can see othe formats here: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior
               dayofweekpub = datetime.date.strftime(parseddatepub, '%A')
               #same thing for update date
               dayofweekupdate = datetime.date.strftime(parseddateupdate, '%A')
               #creates a list of the rating and the newly formatted dates
               updatedvalues = [rating, dayofweekpub, dayofweekupdate]
               #writes all the values under this code cell
+              csv_writer.writerow(updatedvalues)
               print(updatedvalues)
 ```

 After you run this code, you will have a new file, *ph-jupyter-notebook-example-dayofweek.csv*, with your data in the format you need for analysis.